-Pearce J : Fighting, teasing and bullying : simple and effective ways to help your child UKCCIS : Sexting in Schools and Colleges: Responding to incidents and safeguarding young people
+Pearce J : Fighting, teasing and bullying : simple and effective ways to help your child UKCIS and Department for Digital, Culture, Media and Sport: Sharing Nudes and Semi-Nudes: advice for education settings working with children and young people.

 SWGfL : So you got naked online ...